 Face coverings are not the same as Personal Protective Equipment (PPE) or medical face masks, those are used in very specific circumstances like health and care settings.

-For those people in the above categories who are exempt from wearing a face covering, Richmond Council has created a pin badge that can be worn to explain to others why they are not wearing them.
+Richmond Council has created a pin badge that can be worn by those people who were previously exempt from wearing a face covering, to explain to others why they are not wearing them.
 We hope these badges will provide support to a number of different groups, including those with hidden conditions, to communicate their exemption to staff and those around you.

 If you would like a pin badge, please complete this form or call 020 8891 1411 and a badge will be posted to you.
 Please note that these badges are only available to residents in Richmond upon Thames.